AristotelPetrov/Aptamer-Structure-Prediction/README.md

 - 2D_data - Folder with files connected with secondary structure data mining
 - 2D_tests - Folder with files connnected with secondary structure prediction tools testing
+- Slides - Folder with presentations made in the proccess of testing and development